 I use various tools to collect data.
 Without these tools and how our team puts information on a content calendar, we would never be where we are today.

 However, having tools is not going to have you succeed.
 It’s what you do with the information and how you plan your strategies.

 We’ll start by going over the tools and which parts I use to gather my data first.
-We’ll then talk about how we’ll put it together on a content calendar.
+Then, we’ll talk about how we’ll put it together on a content calendar.

 These tools cost money.
-There is no way you can do this for free.
-Keep this in mind before reading on.
+There’s simply no way you can do this for free, so keep this in mind before reading on.

 Ahrefs is one of the best tools out there.
-They help me determine where I stack up versus the competition, research keyword competitiveness, come up with keyword clusters and determine what it will take to rank for my target keywords.
+They help you determine where you stack up versus the competition, research keyword competitiveness, come up with keyword clusters and determine what it will take to rank for target keywords.